Howard Galganov

-Howard Galganov (born February 12, 1950, in Montreal, Quebec) is a Canadian political activist and radio personality in Montreal during the late 1990s.
+Howard Galganov (born February 12, 1950, in Montreal, Quebec) is a Canadian political activist who was active as a radio personality in Montreal during the late 1990s.
 He made headlines in Quebec for being a vocal and confrontational opponent of the Charter of the French Language and Quebec nationalism as one of the most prominent leaders of the "angryphone" movement, before moving to Ontario and criticizing official bilingualism in Canada.

 Early life

 Howard Galganov was born on February 12, 1950, to a poor Orthodox Jewish family.
 His father had served during the allied invasion of Sicily and the battle of Monte Cassino, in addition to other countries.
 Galganov's website says that his father was given an award by Wilhelmina of the Netherlands due to his participation in the Allied liberation of the Netherlands.

 Galganov reportedly had an activist history.
 His grandfather, a Russian Jew, came to Canada to escape communism.
-In the 1960s, as a member of Montreal's branch of the Jewish Defense League, Galganov threw coffins on the Soviet embassy lawn in Ottawa to protest the treatment of Jewish "refuseniks".
+In the 1960s, as a member of Montreal's branch of the far-right Jewish Defense League, Galganov threw coffins on the Soviet embassy lawn in Ottawa to protest the treatment of Jewish "refuseniks".